DOT Physicals in Albany, NY

-Note: We also perform non-DOT physicals for $120.
+Note: We also perform work/school physicals for $200.

 After being certified, the driver will leave with a Medical Examiner’s Certificate (MCSA-5876 medical card) and Report (MCSA-5875 long form).